Android-On-Lumia-530/android_device_microsoft_chakra/README.md

-Unified Device Tree for 2015 Microsoft Lumia 535 (chakra)
+Unified Device Tree for 2015 Nokia Lumia 530 (chakra)
 ===========================================

-The 2015 Microsoft Lumia 535 (codenamed _"chakra"_) is a entry-level smartphone developed by Microsoft Mobile.
-It was announced in May 2015.
+The 2014 Nokia Lumia 530 (codenamed _"rock"_) is a entry-level smartphone developed by Nokia Mobile.
+It was announced in July 2014.

 Basic   | Spec Sheet
 -------:|:-------------------------